ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ould see the flourishing towns of
+uld see the flourishing towns of
 Louisville and Cincinnati: the most luxuriant
 crops of all the grains and grasses fine and numer-
 ous flocks and herds of every kind; you would